14 Magical Holiday Activities in Central Massachusetts

 8. See the Trans-Siberian Orchestra in Worcester.

-Tickets range from $25 to $95+.
+Tickets range from $60 to $120, plus fees.
 It’s a great way to spend the weekend after Thanksgiving!

 9. See a Christmas show at the Hanover Theatre.